imzqqq/chat/website/spec/content/server-server-api.md

 module](/client-server-api#device-management)
 of the Client-Server API.

-Chat currently uses a custom pubsub system for synchronising information about the list of devices for a given user over federation.
+Matrix currently uses a custom pubsub system for synchronising information about the list of devices for a given user over federation.
 When a server wishes to determine a remote user's device list for the first time, it should populate a local cache from the result of a